datanav/docs/system/ifs.rst

     ---
     **Zoho**

-    Zoho is a unique and powerful suite of software to run your entire business, brought to you by a company with the long term vision to transform the way you work.
+    Zoho is a suite of software and web-based business tools.
     .. link-button:: system/zoho
         :type: ref
         :text: Read more